 Not All Social Media Platforms May Be Suitable for Your Business

-The Advantages of Social Network Marketing
+Pros and Cons of Social Network Marketing

-- Direct advertising on social media doesn't work - Businesses using social networks want to sell their products or services of course.
-But as blatant advertising on social media would, in most cases, alienate their intended audience or even get them kicked out of the particular social community they're trying to infiltrate, businesses need to use more subtle forms of promotion on social media.
-To use social network marketing effectively, businesses have to be perceived as members of the social media community, willing to interact with other members.
+- Direct advertising is less effective: Businesses using social networks obviously want to sell their products or services.
+However, blatant advertising is fairly easy to spot on social media.
+Overt attempts to make a sale won't be as effective as more subtle forms of promotion on social media.
+To use social network marketing effectively, businesses have to be perceived as members of the social media community.
+Original content and audience engagement could help to this end.

 - Increases risk of public criticism and hacks: Given the community nature of social media, businesses must be aware of the PR risks.
 A public social media page can face an onslaught of negative postings by customers, ex-employees, or competitors (whether true or false).
 Hackers could target your page to spread misinformation or sow chaos.
 Either situation can make it difficult to manage your company's reputation.
 Even a harmless posting can turn into a public relations disaster.
 For example, in 2012, McDonald's tried to engage with the social media community by posting a tweet under the hashtag "#McDStories"; customers responded by posting horror stories of poor McDonald's experiences with the same hashtag, drowning out the original marketing content with negative publicity.